RecruitGo

 What is the Minimum Wage Rate in Malaysia?

-As of January 1, 2023, the national minimum wage in Malaysia for private sector employees is RM 1,500 per month or RM 7.21 per hour.
-This rate applies to all employees throughout the country, regardless of their location or industry.
+The national minimum wage in Malaysia is RM 1,700 per month, or RM 8.72 per hour.
+Malaysia uses a single national rate, unlike tiered systems in other ASEAN nations.
+This means the same RM 1,700 floor applies to all employees nationwide, regardless of location or industry.

 Daily Minimum Wage Rates